GiorgiArsenadze/giorgiarsenadze.github.io/_projects/1_project.md

 ---

-The dark photon $A'$ is a hypothetical particle that can open one of only a few renormalizable portals between the Standard Model (SM) sector and the dark sector.
+The dark photon $A'$ is a hypothetical particle that provides one of the few renormalizable portals between the Standard Model (SM) sector and the dark sector.
+A significant research program is underway to detect dark photons with a mass of $m_{A'} \lesssim 10^{-3}\,\mathrm{eV}$.
+The dark photon parameter space can be probed by terrestrial experiments, such as Cavendish–Coulomb experiments, Light-Shining-Through-Walls setups, helioscopes, and direct detection of solar-produced dark photons.

+Astrophysical observations also provide constraints, including stellar energy loss mechanisms and black hole superradiance.
+Furthermore, due to kinetic mixing with the SM electromagnetic field, the magnetospheres of Jupiter and Earth can be used to constrain the kinetic mixing parameter of ultralight dark photons in the $10^{-16}\!-\!10^{-13}\,\mathrm{eV}$ mass range.

+For a comprehensive review of dark photon constraints, see the relevant literature.
+However, all such searches are fundamentally limited by the decoupling of dark photons from the SM as $m_{A'} \rightarrow 0$, making their detection increasingly difficult at low masses.

 Every project has a beautiful feature showcase page.